Home » Marriage » Sex In Marriage

 Lack of Adequate Time For Each Other

-One huge disadvantage to having sex with your husband or wife is that getting away from the daily grind can be hard.
+One huge disadvantage to having sex with your husband or wife is that getting away from the daily grind can be challenging.

 Many couples resent their spouse if they’re not getting enough time with them.
-In this case, couples may withhold sex as a way to get some time alone with each other.
+In this case, teams may withhold sex to get some time alone with each other.
 It can lead to resentment and an even greater distance between them.
-Resentment can also lead to feelings of anger that can spill over into other facets of the relationship, such as arguments over bills and children’s activities.
+Irritation can also lead to anger that can spill over into different facets of the relationship, such as arguments over bills and children’s activities.

 Overdependence